- Dyslexia support in libraries

 Designed for people with learning disabilities, cognitive/communication difficulties, or for those that have difficulty with reading, the Books Beyond Words series tell stories through pictures rather than words.
-The stories are based on real life situations and act as a tool for improving mental and physical wellbeing.
-Surrey Libraries has a selection of these stories in stock.

 For more information about Books Beyond Words please watch their video on YouTube.

 Beyond Words Book Clubs.
 There are two book clubs established in Surrey at Epsom Library and Farnham Library.
 For more information, contact firstname.lastname@example.org or call 0345 600 9009 (select option 6).

 Free Beyond Words resources on coping with Coronavirus.

 Reading Well supports people to understand and manage their health and wellbeing using helpful reading.
 The books are all recommended by health experts, as well as people with lived experience of the conditions and topics covered and their relatives and carers.